-I arrived at their Nigerian Bottling Company Ikeja plant, at about 11am on March 22nd, 2018 for the NBC Bloggers Conference and plant tour scheduled to hold at the Glass House section of the plant.
-At the reception, I watched a video on safety and precaution measures in the factory, understandably, it was part of visitors’ policy and procedures, so i had to comply.
+I arrived at their Nigerian Bottling Company Ikeja plant, at about 11am on March 22nd, 2018 for the NBC Bloggers Conference scheduled to hold at the Glass House section of the plant.
+At the reception, I watched a video which was basically on safety and precaution measures in the factory, understandably, it was part of visitors’ policy and procedures.
 Upon answering series of questions based on the video, I got an Identification card and went in for the business of the day.

 The conference kicked off with an introduction by Bolaji Abimbola, CEO, Integrated Indigo Limited.
-Bloggers and Influencers present also took turns to introduce themselves.
 A welcome address was read by Sade Morgan, Legal, Public Affairs and Communication Director of the Nigerian Bottling Company (NBC).
-A presentation on the proposed plant for NBC was made by Soni Alok, Ikeja Plant Operations Manager, he also talked about other projects by the company.
+A presentation on the proposed plant for NBC was made by Soni Alok, Ikeja Plant Operations Manager and other projects by the company.
 It was interesting to know that the Ikeja plant, touted as the biggest in Africa is rebranding soon.
-And judging by the video we saw of the proposed new look of the plant, it is going to look so great.

 Kevin Igbodo, Communication Channels Manager at NBC spoke about the company’s digital footprints; their different activations and events across states of the federation.
 One of them is the Youth Empowered programme, a skills acquisition scheme for Nigerian youths to showcase their business skills through training, mentorship and access to information that would help them in their various fields of endeavour.

 Before going on tour of the plant, we were given safety gear, comprising of a jacket, earplugs and a hair net, we were then led by a supervisor.
 It was thrilling to see the production processes.
 I caught a glimpse of the cleaning unit.
 The bottles get cleaned, steamed and sanitized to rid them of any dirt.
-After cleaning, the bottles are picked up by what looked like an overhead conveyer belt, picked up by clamps, and transported from one station to another.
-I saw how they are being filled up, corked, labelled and travel down the filling line until the final product is sealed for delivery.
+After cleaning, the bottles are picked up by what looked like an overhead conveyor belt.
+The bottles are picked up by clamps, and transported from one station to another.
+I saw how they are being filled up, corked, labelled and traveling down the filling line until the final product is sealed for delivery.
 And the process is repeated over and over again.
 We moved from the coke section to the juice and wine and then back to the conference room.